 We file income tax returns in the U.S. federal jurisdiction and various state, foreign and local jurisdictions.
-With few exceptions, we are no longer subject to U.S federal, state, foreign and local income tax examinations by tax authorities for years before 2001.
+With few exceptions, we are no longer subject to U.S. federal, state, foreign and local income tax examinations by tax authorities for years before 2001.
 The IRS audit for the taxable years 2001 through 2003 has been completed, but is not yet final.
 While the IRS has recommended changes to our 2001 to 2003 returns, we believe that our income tax filing positions and deductions will be sustained and we do not anticipate any adjustments would result in a material change to our financial position.
+During 2007, the IRS has commenced an examination of our income tax returns for 2004 and 2005 that is anticipated to be completed by the end of 2008.

 In adopting FIN 48 on January 1, 2007, we changed our previous method of classifying interest and penalties related to unrecognized tax benefits as income tax expense to classifying interest accrued as interest expense and penalties as operating expenses.
-Because the transition rules of FIN 48 do not permit the retroactive restatement of prior period financial statements, our first quarter 2006 comparative financial statements continue to reflect interest and penalties on unrecognized tax benefits as income tax expense.
+Because the transition rules of FIN 48 do not permit the retroactive restatement of prior period financial statements, our comparative financial statements for the periods ended September 30, 2006 continue to reflect interest and penalties on unrecognized tax benefits as income tax expense.
 We accrued approximately \$1.2 million for the payment of interest at December 31, 2006.
 Subsequent changes to accrued interest and penalties have not been significant.

-4. Reconciliation of Merchandise Inventory.
+5. Reconciliation of Merchandise Inventory.